valenzuela12/numeric_2024/README.rst

     version = ""
     release = "0.1"

-* Add list updated date to docs page footer?
+* Add list updated date to website page footer?

 * Stay with the readthedocs theme?
 Gallery of some alternatives at https://sphinx-themes.org/